-Mr. O'Neil serves as an executive officer of PAVmed, the Company's majority stockholder and a public company that files reports with the Securities and Exchange Commission.
+Mr. O'Neil serves as an executive officer of PAVmed, the Company's parent and a public company that files reports with the Securities and Exchange Commission.
 Until February 22, 2022, his compensation was paid entirely by PAVmed.
 On February 22, 2022, the Company entered into an employment agreement with Mr. O'Neil, to serve as the Company's Executive Vice President and Chief Operating Officer.
 Effective November 6, 2023, Mr. O'Neil was promoted to serve as the Company's President and Chief Operating Officer.

-The employment agreement provides for an initial term that expires on February 22, 2025.
-At the end of the initial term (and each renewal term), the employment agreement will automatically renew for additional one-year terms, unless either the Company or Mr. O'Neil provides notice of non-renewal at least 60 days prior to the end of the then-current term.
+The employment agreement expires on February 22, 2026, and will automatically renew for additional one-year terms, unless either the Company or Mr. O'Neil provides notice of non-renewal at least 60 days prior to the end of the then-current term.
 Under the employment agreement, Mr. O'Neil initially earned an annual base salary of \$150,000; his annual base salary was increased to \$300,000, effective as of December 1, 2023.
 Additionally, Mr. O'Neil's employment agreement provides for a discretionary annual performance bonus with a target of 50% of his then current annual base salary, based upon his performance and the Company's performance over the preceding year, as determined by the compensation committee.
-Mr. O'Neil received no discretionary cash bonus from the Company for the years ended December 31, 2023 and December 31, 2022.
+Mr. O'Neil received no discretionary cash bonus from the Company for the years ended December 31, 2024 and December 31, 2023.